Repsol: Environmental record

 On August 23, 2022, a judge in Peru admitted a lawsuit by Peru's Consumer Protection Agency, Indecopi, against Repsol, i.e. the case will be dealt with in court.
 The case would consist of a civil lawsuit seeking $3bn for environmental damage and $1.5bn for damages to locals, like fishermen.

 Sponsorship

 Repsol has been a longtime sponsor of motorsport.
-It partners with Honda Racing Corporation to compete in MotoGP under Repsol Honda Team since 1995, winning titles with legendary riders such as Mick Doohan, Àlex Crivillé, Valentino Rossi, Nicky Hayden, Casey Stoner, and Marc Márquez.
+It has partnered with Honda Racing Corporation to compete in MotoGP under Repsol Honda Team since 1995, winning titles with legendary riders such as Mick Doohan, Àlex Crivillé, Valentino Rossi, Nicky Hayden, Casey Stoner, and Marc Márquez.
+This sponsorship ended in 2025, after an unfruitful year for Repsol Honda following Marc Márquez's switch to the Ducati Corse team.
 Previously, it supported two-time world rally champion Carlos Sainz until 1997, Formula One teams Jordan Grand Prix in 1998, Arrows Grand Prix in 1999–2000 and Scuderia Toro Rosso from 2018, and the Mitsubishi Ralliart factory program at the Dakar Rally until 2009.

+Repsol is also a main sponsor of local motorcycle racing championships in Indonesia.
+Repsol Motoprix is a motorcycle racing championship in Indonesia.
+The event is part of the broader Repsol Honda Team's presence in Indonesian motorcycle racing, highlighting their involvement in the sport at various levels, from MotoGP to local competitions like Motoprix.
+The MotoPrix championship has four classes: MP1 (Expert), MP2 (Novice), MP3 (Rookie), and MP4 (Beginner), each with specific engine specifications.

+Repsol also has a long history of supporting the Spanish automaker SEAT in the world rally championship and others, as well as being the main sponsor for the SEAT León Supercopa racing series.